 As a youth, Cheryl’s home was always where she parked your shoes.
-Her mind is a palette of snapshots, full of color, and memories collected while traveling Europe extensively.
-Memories were the one item that never have to be left behind, simply because they wouldn't fit into a suitcase".
+Her mind is a palette, full of color, and memories collected while traveling Europe.
+Memories were the one item that never had to be left behind, simply because they wouldn't fit into a suitcase".

-Ehlers is an award winning, and well published artist, that paints in an array of styles; impressionism, contemporary and abstract, with her signature of bold and colorful works, utilizing watercolor and acrylic mediums.
-Ehlers also creates unique sculptures in gourds for her collection of Whimsical Gourds that are an exceptional item, and registered with the United States Library of Congress.
-She exhibits in local North and South San Diego County, several states, and remains active as an avid arts advocate for charities, youth groups, and city programs.
+Ehlers is an award winning, and well published artist, that paints in an array of styles; impressionism, contemporary and abstract, with a signature that is bold and colorful, utilizing watercolor and acrylic mediums.
+She exhibits locally in San Diego County, several states, and remains active as an avid arts advocate for the United Nations, (UNESCO), art organizations, charities, youth groups, and city programs.

-Visit The Stardust Arts thestardustarts.com. (click on The Stardust Arts tab above and join in and have fun with the students).
+Visit The Stardust Arts thestardustarts.com. (click on The Stardust Arts and join in and have fun with the students).

 Visit her entire portfolio at Fine Art America.

 BLOG: SIGN UP NOW.
 Created to connect with the Art Community.
 Visit ARTBUZZ1.blogspot.com (click) and review opportunities and events.